 This topic will review the palliative care aspects of PD and related neurodegenerative disorders.
 Other clinical aspects of these disorders are reviewed elsewhere.
-(See "Clinical manifestations of Parkinson disease" and "Diagnosis and differential diagnosis of Parkinson disease" and "Pharmacologic treatment of Parkinson disease" and "Management of nonmotor symptoms in Parkinson disease" and "Nonpharmacologic management of Parkinson disease" and "Motor fluctuations and dyskinesia in Parkinson disease" and "Surgical treatment of Parkinson disease" and "Progressive supranuclear palsy (PSP): Clinical features and diagnosis" and "Progressive supranuclear palsy (PSP): Management and prognosis" and "Multiple system atrophy: Clinical features and diagnosis" and "Multiple system atrophy: Prognosis and treatment" and "Corticobasal degeneration" and "Clinical features and diagnosis of dementia with Lewy bodies" and "Prognosis and treatment of dementia with Lewy bodies".)
+(See "Clinical manifestations of Parkinson disease" and "Diagnosis and differential diagnosis of Parkinson disease" and "Pharmacologic treatment of Parkinson disease" and "Management of nonmotor symptoms in Parkinson disease" and "Nonpharmacologic management of Parkinson disease" and "Motor fluctuations and dyskinesia in Parkinson disease" and "Device-assisted and surgical treatments for Parkinson disease" and "Progressive supranuclear palsy (PSP): Clinical features and diagnosis" and "Progressive supranuclear palsy (PSP): Management and prognosis" and "Multiple system atrophy: Clinical features and diagnosis" and "Multiple system atrophy: Prognosis and treatment" and "Corticobasal degeneration" and "Clinical features and diagnosis of dementia with Lewy bodies" and "Prognosis and treatment of dementia with Lewy bodies".)

 PARKINSON DISEASE AND PARKINSONISM

 Symptoms and signs of parkinsonism (ie, bradykinesia, rest tremor, and rigidity) can be prominent in several neurodegenerative disorders, including PD, dementia with Lewy bodies, progressive supranuclear palsy, multiple system atrophy, and corticobasal degeneration.
 The average lifespan of patients diagnosed with these disorders is reduced.